livingobjects/wisdom-swagger/README.md

 mvn clean install
 ```

-To deploy to your local repository use DaltDeploymentRepository option like this :
+To deploy to your local repository use "altDeploymentRepository" option like this :

 ```shell
 mvn deploy -DaltDeploymentRepository=nexus::default::http://xxx.xx.xx.xx:8081/nexus/content/repositories/snapshots